 How Brick Mold Is Installed

-3. Fastening: It is secured using galvanized nails or screws, driven into the studs or surrounding masonry.
+3. Fastening: Use galvanized nails or screws into studs or masonry

-4. Sealing: Caulk is applied between the brick mold and the exterior wall to seal gaps and prevent water intrusion.
+4. Sealing: Caulk between the trim and wall to block water

-When installed correctly, brick mold contributes to a secure, weathertight door system.
+When done right, brick mold helps create a secure, weathertight door system.

 Is Brick Mold Always Necessary?

-Still, in most traditional homes—especially those with brick, stucco, or stone exteriors—brick mold remains a staple of both form and function.
+Still, for most traditional homes—especially with brick, stucco, or stone exteriors—brick mold remains a practical and stylish staple.

 Replacing or Repairing Brick Mold